-Most job application forms will give you the opportunity to request reasonable adjustment, usually towards the end of the form.
+Most job application forms will give you the opportunity to request reasonable adjustments, usually towards the end of the form.
 This may be helpful during some of the initial stages of recruitment (e.g. video interviews or psychometric testing) as adjustments can be put in place to help you perform to your best.

 You may decide to share your disability or health concern within your CV or cover letter – this may be to account for a period of absence from University or where you felt your disability impacted on some exam grades.

-If you choose to do this, it is worthwhile booking an appointment with a Careers Consultant to ensure you are focusing on the positives of your experiences, highlighting the strengths that your condition has given you, and mentioning the talent and skill you can bring to an organisation.
+If you choose to do this, it is worthwhile booking an appointment with a Careers Consultant to ensure you are focusing on the positives of your experiences, highlighting the strengths that your condition has given you, and mentioning the talent and skills you can bring to an organisation.

 You might feel that it would be more helpful to you to request adjustments before a face-to-face interaction (interview or assessment centre).